 Mark Twain - The Innocents Abroad - 1869

-The sites of the Crucifixion and of the nearby Sepulchre were established in the IVth century and a map of the VIth century (it opens in a separate page - number 3) shows a large basilica which included Mount Calvary and the Holy Sepulchre.
+The sites of the Crucifixion and of the nearby Sepulchre were established in the IVth century and a map of the VIth century shows of a large basilica in the approximate location of the Church.

-Douglas Hume (1711-76), a Scottish philosopher, argued that monotheism arises from competition between religions as believers seek to distinguish their deities as superior to all rivals (The Natural History of Religions).
-The remark made by Turner is even truer today.
-The secular visitor to Jerusalem is struck by the total lack of interfaith dialogue.
-Believers are totally immersed in their own creed which eventually they expect will prevail.
+Douglas Hume (1711-1776), a Scottish philosopher, argued that monotheism arises from competition between religions as believers seek to distinguish their deities as superior to all rivals (The Natural History of Religions).

 Via Dolorosa: (left) Vth Station "And as they came out, they found a man of Cyrene, Simon by name: him they compelled to bear his cross" (Matthew 27); (right) last section